 At the end of first year, the students are required to undergo through a field training of minimum 2 weeks duration.
 The presentation and separate report of the vacational training will be submitted along with report of seminar II.

-University of Pune M.E.
-(Civil) (Geotechnical Engineering)--2013Course SEMESTER III 1 Credit = 2Modules =15 Lectures
+M.E.
+(Civil) (Geotechnical Engineering)--2017Course SEMESTER III 1 Credit = 2Modules =15 Lectures

-601 132 Geotechnical Earthquake Engineering
+601 133 Geotechnical Earthquake Engineering